JOTPOT-UK/JOTPOT-Server/README.md

 # JOTPOT-Server
-I simple, fully customisable for Node.js.
+A simple, fully customisable for Node.js.